Dark Matter and Strong CP Problem in Type IIA String Theory: Conclusions and discussions

 The model naturally predicts a rich dark matter sector.
 Meanwhile, TeV-scale supersymmetry breaking yields a stable neutralino LSP.
 This leads to a predictive, multi-component dark matter scenario where the total relic abundance $\Omega_{\text{total}} h^2$ receives contributions from both the misalignment production of axions and the thermal freeze-out of neutralinos.

-Following the spirit of \cite{Liu:2025tnx}, we explore how to embed the four-form flux mechanism to solve the strong CP problem within a concrete string theory context, Model A. This represents a significant advancement over effective field theory discussions, as it provides a UV-complete origin for this mechanism and naturally avoids the quality problem.
+We discuss how to do moduli stabilization, SUSY breaking and obtain dS vacum in Section 3.
+Then following the spirit of \cite{Liu:2025tnx}, we explore how to embed the four-form flux mechanism to solve the strong CP problem within a concrete string theory context, Model A, in Section 4.
+This represents a significant advancement over effective field theory discussions, as it provides a UV-complete origin for this mechanism and naturally avoids the quality problem.

-We have provided phenomenological predictions for testing Model A in Section 4.
-Furthermore, in Section 5 we presented a numerical example to demonstrate that our model A can satisfy all existing observational constraints.
+We have provided phenomenological predictions for testing Model A in Section 5.
+Furthermore, in Section 6 we presented a numerical example to demonstrate that our model A can satisfy all existing observational constraints.

 There are some promising directions we can explore in the future.
 First, we can investigate neutrino masses and the PMNS matrix since right-handed neutrinos exist in Model A. Second, quintessence and the dS vacuum are promising candidates for dark energy, and we will examine dark energy within the context of Model A. Third, Model A includes moduli that can drive inflation, providing a natural setting for studying inflationary models.